-The subject of spiritual gifts is complex...and often misunderstood-1 Cor 12:1 (The Message): What I want to talk about now is the various ways God's Spirit gets worked into our lives.
+The subject of spiritual gifts is complex and often misunderstood-1 Cor 12:1 (The Message): What I want to talk about now is the various ways God's Spirit gets worked into our lives.
 This is complex and often misunderstood, but I want you to be informed and knowledgeable.

-But this is a subject we must explore, because it encompasses crucially important ways that God seeks to express His life through us.
+But this is a subject we must explore, if we are to grow as disciples of Jesus, because it encompasses crucially important ways that God seeks to express His life through us.